EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI

 We observe noticeable differences across model generation results in Table \ref{tab:generation_stats}.
 Llama-8B generates nearly twice as many explanations as the others, suggesting potential redundancy between explanations, and Llama-70B yields the longest explanations (22.35 tokens on average) among all the models.
 These discrepancies become more evident when compared with human annotations in \varierr{}.
 Human annotators generated much fewer explanations in quantity and, in general, much shorter explanations (13.89 tokens).

 We then look at the average number of NLI labels that are supported by LLM-generated explanations per instance (\#Label/Item), as well as the average number of explanations per label (\#Expl./Label). \varierr{} receives on average 1.76 explained labels.
 However, LLMs tend to produce explanations for every label (or almost all in the case of Qwen-7B), which is unlikely to reflect a realistic human label variation.
-As for the number of generated explanations per label, LlaMA-8B still attains twice as many explanations as humans under each label, which is due to its extensive outputs.
+As for the number of generated explanations per label, Llama-8B still produces twice as many as humans under each label, due to its extensive output.
 These LLM over-generations necessitate the explanation validation step in the \framework{} framework.